 6.3.1 What and where to search

 As a minimum, you must search:

 In addition, search for other related DTA reviews.
 For example, ARIF, an in-house database at the University of Birmingham, which contains diagnostic test accuracy reviews.
 Additional methods of identifying relevant studies are as outlined in the intervention reviews section of this Guide.

 6.3.2 Study design search filters

-At present, the DTA Handbook recommends that the routine use of methodology filters in searches should be avoided as even the most sensitive searches can miss relevant studies.
+In section 7.4.11 Search filters, the DTA Handbook recommends that the routine use of methodology filters in searches should be avoided as even the most sensitive searches can miss relevant studies.